-God of War PC – Best Graphics Settings for FPS
+God of War PC – Best Graphics Settings Guide

-That is where this guide comes in.
-Here, I will show you the best graphics settings to do for God of War on PC.
+In this guide, I will show you the best graphics settings to do for God of War on PC.
 Make sure that you meet the minimum system specs for the game.
-Also, check my own system specs to draw a better conclusion.
+Also, check my system specs to draw a better conclusion.

 GOD OF WAR PC BEST GRAPHICS SETTINGS

-God of War PC – Best Graphics Settings for FPS⇓
+God of War PC – Best Graphics Settings⇓

 These settings are only for GoW PC’s display.
 Check them out along with the explanation for the tweaks: